-- On the account summary page, click on SUBSCRIPTION
+- On the account summary page, click on TRANSACT NOW

-*Please note that, you will be able to execute only incremental transactions to a fund house on Citibank Online.
+*Please note that you will be able to execute only incremental transactions to a fund house on Citibank Online and Mobile

 Citibank, N.A. provides investment services as a Distributor of third party Investment products (shortly referred as ‘investment products’).
 Citibank N.A. does NOT provide investment advisory services in any manner or form.
-Investment products do not pertain to Citibank and are not bank deposits or obligations of or guaranteed by Citibank, N.A.
-Citigroup, Inc or any of its affiliates or subsidiaries.
-Investment products are not insured by any governmental agency and are subject to investment risks, including the possible loss of the principal amount invested.
-Past performance is not indicative of future results, prices/ invested sum is subject to market risks which may result in appreciation or depreciation.
-The ownership of any investment decision(s) shall exclusively vest with the Investor after analyzing all possible risk factors and by exercise of his/ her/ its independent discretion and Citibank N.A shall not be liable or held liable for any consequences thereof.
+Investment products do not pertain to Citibank.
+Investment Products(i) are not bank deposits or obligations of or guaranteed by Citibank, N.A.
+Citigroup, Inc or any of its affiliates or subsidiaries; (ii) are not insured by any governmental agency and (iii) are subject to investment risks, including the possible loss of the principal amount invested.
+Past performance is not indicative of future results, prices/invested sum is subject to market risks which may result in appreciation or depreciation.
+The ownership of any investment decision(s) shall exclusively vest with the Investor after analyzing all possible risk factors and by exercise of his/her/its independent discretion and Citibank N.A shall not be liable or held liable for any consequences thereof.
 Purchase of Mutual Funds by customer is purely voluntary and not linked to availment of any other facility from the Bank.

 Investment products are not available to US persons, Residents of Canada and may not be available in all jurisdictions.
 By making any investment, you confirm your deemed acceptance to the conditions mentioned herein.

-Investor investing in investment products acknowledge that: (i) the third party product provider may invest in products denominated in non-local currency should be aware of the risk of exchange rate fluctuations that may cause a loss of principal or erosion of value of investment .
+Investor investing in investment products acknowledge that: (i) the third party product provider may invest in products denominated in non-local currency; (ii) there could be risk of exchange rate fluctuations, which may result in loss of principal or erosion of value of investment .
 This document does not constitute the distribution of any information or the making of any offer or solicitation by anyone in any jurisdiction in which such distribution or offer is not authorized or to any person to whom it is unlawful to distribute such a document or make such an offer or solicitation.
-Please read the Key Information Memorandum(s)/ Scheme Investment Document(s) & Statement of Additional Information/ Term Sheet/ Prospectus carefully before investing and no claim whatsoever shall be made against Citibank N.A. any of its affiliates or subsidiaries and / or employees claiming any influence/ recommendation/ responsibility/ liability for your decision to invest in any investment product.
+Please exercise diligence by reading & understanding the Key Information Memorandum(s)/Scheme Investment Document(s) & Statement of Additional Information/Term Sheet/Prospectus carefully before investing and no claim whatsoever shall be made against Citibank N.A. any of its affiliates or subsidiaries and / or employees claiming any influence/recommendation/advice/responsibility/liability as against your decision to invest in any investment product.